Associate Professor of Management

 Organization Studies, Health Care

 Tim Vogus, Associate Professor of Management, has been on the faculty of the Owen Graduate School of Management since 2004.
 He currently teaches a course in the MBA core curriculum on Leading Teams and Organizations (MGT 342) as well as an elective MBA course on Negotiation (MGT 448).
-He was recently named one of the 50 most influential business professors of 2013 and earlier named one of the Top 40 Business School Professors under 40 by PoetsandQuants.com.
+He was named one of the 50 most influential business professors of 2013 and earlier named one of the Top 40 Business School Professors under 40 by PoetsandQuants.com in 2011.
 He was the recipient of the Owen Graduate School of Management Research Productivity Award in 2013.
 His teaching has been recognized with the James A. Webb Jr. Award for Excellence in Teaching in 2007 and 2013.
 He was also a finalist for the Webb Award in 2006, 2008, 2009, 2010, 2011, 2012, 2014, and 2015.
 He previously taught Organizational Behavior at the University of Michigan's Ross School of Business and in 2002-2003 he received the Gerald and Lillian Dykstra Fellowship for Teaching Excellence.

 Before his academic career, Professor Vogus worked with the Ford Motor Company in the area of Human Resources and Healthcare Management.
 Prior to that he was a business process analyst for Andersen Consulting (now Accenture) where he worked on competitive intelligence systems in the chemical industry and multiple system implementations in the utilities industry.
 He has also previously worked as a research assistant for the Cornell University Program for Employment and Workplace Systems and Public Sector Consultants, Inc. in Lansing, Michigan.